nabster11/barbieri-playground/liblogger/README.txt

             functions by their names.
             Default: <empty>

-        overrides = filename
+        overrides = filename1,filename2,...
-            if provided, this file will be included before actual log wrapper calls so pieces of this code can be referred by the generated code.
+            if provided, these files will be included before actual log wrapper calls so pieces of this code can be referred by the generated code.
 See function overrides below.
+            Default: <empty>

+        headers = filename1,filename2,...
+            if provided, these files will be included before actual log wrapper calls or overrides.
+Likely you'll add files your parsed header depends on.
             Default: <empty>

         assume-safe-formatters = boolean